nedouard03/job_market_analysis/powerbi/README.md

 Static image of the published dashboard for quick reference without opening Power BI Desktop.

-## Live Version

-The dashboard is published and viewable without any software:
-[View on Power BI Service] — link coming soon

 ## Dashboard Contents

 - **KPI cards:** Total postings analyzed, percentage with salary